robcarver17/pysystemtrade/docs/userguide.md

 If you want to know how significant the returns for an account curve are (no matter where you got it from), then use the method `accurve.t_test()`.
 This returns the two sided t-test statistic and p-value for a null hypothesis of a zero mean.

 Sometimes you might want to compare the performance of two systems, instruments or trading rules.
-The function `account_test(ac1, ac2)` can be used for this purpose.
+The function `from syscore.accounting import account_test` can be used for this purpose.
 The two parameters can be anything that looks like an account curve, no matter where you got it from.

 When run it returns a two sided t-test statistic and p-value for the null hypothesis of identical means.
 This is done on the period of time that both objects are trading.